youssef-el-atmani/MDN-Based-Projects/projects/knowledge-base.md

 The head's job is to contain metadata about the document.

 > Dictionary: metadata is information that is given to describe or help you use other information

+#### title element

+The title element are used in `page tab`\
+and also as suggestion name when you try to bookmark a webpage